 37 Theses on CSS and Web Development

 CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient and maintainable and understandable code.

 Writing such code, quality code, however, is what makes us professionals.

-CSS optimization does not entail “everything” that can be done in CSS or through tools; it entails what makes it more efficient and maintainable and understandable while achieving a good balance.
+CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient and maintainable and understandable while looking for a good balance.

 As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s not a bad idea if CSS is one of these things.

 It’s useful when we know our needs.

-It’s practical when we develop for the present.
+It’s sound when we develop for the present.

 It makes our work easier when we keep it simple.

-There’s nothing wrong with doing less work—by automating it.
+There’s nothing wrong with doing less work—by automating more of it.

 There’s nothing wrong, either, with not doing any work, of a certain type—by automating all of it.

-(There’s much wrong with not doing needed work because we haven’t yet automated it, perhaps.)
+(There’s much wrong with not doing important work because we haven’t yet managed or automated the unimportant work.)